 Activities of RWBC

-A primary role for RWBC is to provide a confidential consultation service to residents where they talk with RWBC members about their personal, interpersonal, professional, and program concerns.
+A primary role for RWBC is to provide confidential consultation services to residents.
+RWBC consultations provide a safe space to talk about personal, interpersonal, professional and program concerns.
 Consultations are strictly confidential.
-No information about the contact is shared with the resident’s program or with DOE unless the trainee requests coordination of support with their program/DOE or issues of serious impairment, risk to personal or patient safety or criminal activity emerge.
-Consultations are typically held at 12 p.m. or after 5 p.m. with one to two members of the RWBC.
+No information about RWBC contact is shared with the trainee's program or with DOE unless the trainee requests coordination of support with their program/DOE or issues of serious impairment, risk to personal or patient safety or criminal activity emerge.
+Consultations are typically held at 12 p.m. or after 5 p.m. with one to two members of RWBC.

 We listen, help you explore your concern from different perspectives and support you in developing a plan to address your concerns.
-We help link you to resources and others if that is part of your plan as well.
-Each year between 12-19 percent of residents see us for consults on a wide range of concerns.
+We help link you to resources if this becomes is part of your well-being plan to address your concerns.
+Each year up to 20 percent of residents seek RWBC consultation related to a wide variety of concerns.
 Is consultation with RWBC helpful?
-Over 120 residents consulted RWBC and 95 percent of those residents reported it to be both suportive and helpful.
-The odds are strongly on your side that RWBC can be of assistance, so please consider contacting us.
+Over 150 residents have consulted RWBC through the years and 95 percent report that it was both supportive and helpful.
+The odds are strongly in your favor that RWBC can be of assistance, so please consider contacting us.